MariPeshko/42_Philosophers/README.md

 # 42_Philosophers

- ![Quote]The unexamined life is not worth living.
+"The unexamined life is not worth living."
                                 — Socrates

 42Berlin school project created by Maryna Peshko (mpeshko) in November of 2024.
 Studying the basics of multithreading.
 More details in the topic "Philosophers.subject.pdf"